- Organization Overview

 We’ll also have more intentionally planned interprofessional activities, starting in year one.
 I feel strongly that’s one of the ways we’re going to distinguish ourselves.
 We’re a pharmacy school associated with three other health professional schools (UCSF Schools of Medicine, Dentistry, and Nursing) plus the Program in Physical Therapy.
 We’ll be able to do things that other pharmacy schools can’t do, work together like no other university—and we need to capitalize on this.

 Jacobson: The UCSF School of Medicine has been undertaking its own curricular transformation under the “Bridges” rubric since mid-2012 and will implement it next year.
-The School of Pharmacy’s Bridges curriculum site notes: “We are building on the foundations laid by our partners in the School of Medicine.”
+The School of Pharmacy’s Bridges curriculum site [now retired] notes: “We are building on the foundations laid by our partners in the School of Medicine.”
 What do you see as a prime example of that?

 Youmans: One of the strands of medicine’s developing curriculum is called the Habit of Mind of Inquiry, which means always being in the habit of thinking about how you’re going to answer a question, always being in the habit of thinking critically.
 We want the student to think, “Okay, we’ve got this problem.
 I’m looking through this lens—this is my expertise.
 Who else should I seek out to help me solve this problem?”